How to create a real living space in a courtyard without a lawn

 |---|---|---|---|

-| Cold ground | outdoor rug | softer zone | indoor rug |
+| Cold floor | outdoor rug | softer zone | indoor rug |

 | Bare walls | trellis or tall plants | verticality | empty wall everywhere |

-| Lack of privacy | light privacy screen | more protected corner | massive partition |
+| Lack of intimacy | light screen | more protected corner | massive partition |

-| Dark ambiance | warm lamps | evening use | cold white lighting |
+| Dark atmosphere | warm lamps | evening use | cold white lighting |

-Create a garden effect with pots
+Creating a garden effect with pots

 The outdoor decoration collection can help complete the ambiance with elements compatible with outdoor use.
 The idea is to choose few objects, but visible and useful ones.